 We provide advice, information and targeted interventions on all drug related issues, seven days a week.
-We have specific services for those who use opiates, cocaine, new psychoactive substances (legal highs), solvents, Image and Performance Enhancing Drugs (IPEDs) and prescription/over-the-counter medications.
+We have specific services for those who use opiates, cocaine, new psychoactive substances (NPS), solvents, Image and Performance Enhancing Drugs (IPEDs) and prescription/over-the-counter medications.
 We can also support those drinking alcohol alongside these substances.

 We know how hard it is to ask for help.
 We help people every day.
 We provide support to those affected by all aspects of drug use 7 days a week and appointments aren't always necessary.

 It's not about shock tactics or a 'just say no' approach, instead we will work with you to build your trust and deliver the support and help you need to overcome your drug problem.
 This will include different levels of support to manage your situation - from preventing harmful use to reducing chaotic use, and helping you work towards recovery.

 Our experienced workers will arrange a confidential meeting and give you immediate guidance, support and advice and fast access to treatment and other services as required.

 We will be with you every step of the way.